Tipping in Paris

 There is no fixed amount but if you wish to leave a tip for good service, most round the check up – such as if the check is €18, you can leave €1-2, or for a €1,20 coffee, you can leave €1,50.
 But when in doubt, around 5% is considered fine, or up to 10% if you’ve had exceptional treatment.

 Other circumstances where a tip is common: In restaurants if you have a baby or children that require special attention, if you don’t speak the language and the server is particularly patient and helpful, or if you stand up and spill red wine all over the place and broken a couple of glasses as well.

-If you do want to leave something extra, don’t add it to your credit card slip since the waiter probably won’t get it.
-Instead, leave the coins in the tray where the check was presented or on the table.
+If you do want to leave a tip for the server, don’t add it to your credit card slip: leave the bills or coins on the tray where the check was presented, or on the table.

 Lastly: Don’t feel obligated to overtip.
 In all but the fanciest of restaurants, leaving more than 5-10% is generally not done, even though it may be customary and considered impolite to leave less than 15% in your country.

 So here’s a little guide based on my observations and experiences dining and getting around Paris:

 If you have a drink, although not necessary, often people leave the change.
 If the bill is 3.80€, you can leave 4€.
 5€ (unless you’ve accidentally smashed the table in half or something) is excessive.